jgfoster/vscode-gemstone/README.md

 This extension is primarily a proof-of-concept to show that we can interact with a GemStone server from VSCode.
 Other than a way to explore the possibilities, it doesn't provide much functionality [yet](https://www.jstor.org/stable/986790).

 Initial development has been with VSCode 1.35.1 on macOS 10.14.5 with Node 12.4.0 and login to GemStone/S 64 Bit 3.5.0 running locally.

-## Release Notes

-### 0.2.0

-Download required libraries as needed.

-### 0.1.4

-View class in Topaz format.

-### 0.1.3

-Hook into Visual Studio Code extension framework, log in to a GemStone database, execute code.